-Most of these medications are available in tablet format (known as oral hypoglycaemic agents (OHAs), which literally means glucose-lowering medication taken by mouth).
+Most of these medications are available in tablet format (known as oral hypoglycaemic agents [OHAs], which literally means glucose-lowering medication taken by mouth).

 They differ in their modes of action, side-effects, cost and dosing schedule.
 The choice of the most suitable one needs to be made on an individual basis after a full medical assessment.
 The main groups of oral blood glucose-lowering tablets are:

 - Biguanides (e.g. metformin)

 Most type 2 diabetics in order to adequately control blood sugar levels will need insulin at some stage of their condition.

 Insulin treatment should not be delayed if the sugar levels are not adequately controlled with tablets.

 Insulin is often combined with metformin or a sulfonylurea drug (or one of the newer non-insulin diabetic medication) as this increases the patient’s sensitivity to insulin and often reduces the dose of insulin that is needed.

 For years, doctors only prescribed insulin therapy for diabetics when all else has failed.
 However, things have changed.

 Now, experts advocate earlier introduction of insulin in the treatment of type 2 diabetes both because it actually protects the remaining insulin-producing cells in the pancreas and also not to delay obtaining good control of the blood sugar as long-standing poorer control will inevitably lead to diabetic complications.

 Medications that help prevent or treat the complications of diabetes.
 It’s imperative that the associated risk factors for developing complications be carefully assessed and treated.